 |U.S.-CHINA AVIATION SYMPOSIUM OPENS IN BEIJING, CHINA

 WASHINGTON, D.C.
 (September 9, 2013) – Today, the 2013 U.S.-China Aviation Symposium opened by highlighting 10 years of successful partnerships that have boosted aviation safety, security and growth while offering opportunities for U.S. companies' participation in the dynamic growth of China's aviation sector. | Full Story

 USTDA Supports Balanced Trade with China | 12.20.12

-China Workplace and Construction Safety Reverse Trade Mission
+China Mid-Range and Heavy Duty Commercial Vehicle Fuel Standards Reverse Trade Mission